-Providing tax representation, personal income tax preparation, and consulting services nationwide as well as to U.S. citizens internationally.
+Providing tax representation, income tax return preparation, and tax consulting services nationwide as well as internationally.

-UPDATE: April 20, 2025 . . .
-Happy Easter!!!!
 Tax Day has passed.
 Most taxpayers should have either filed their returns or filed for an automatic extension.
-As I shared previously, the IRS and FTB automatically extended the filing and payment due dates for Los Angeles County residents and businesses to October 15th.
-This extension covers estimated tax payments (the last one for 2024, due January 15th, and the first three for 2025) and the balance due on the 2024 tax return.
-Other deadlines for filing and payment were also extended, with some for shorter periods.
-More information is available on the IRS.GOV and the FTB.CA.GOV websites.
-Some other states were granted extensions as well due to their natural disasters.
-Florida, for example, has until May 1st to file and pay due to the hurricane that hit there some months back.
+The IRS and FTB automatically extended the filing and payment due dates for Los Angeles County residents and businesses to October 15th.
+This extension covers IRS and FTB estimated tax payments (the last one for 2024, due January 15th, and the first three for 2025).
+It also applies to the balance owing on the IRS and FTB 2024 tax returns.
+Other deadlines for filing and payment were also extended, with some deadlines having shorter durations.
+More information is available on the IRS.gov and FTB.ca.gov websites.
+Some other states were also granted extensions due to their natural disasters.
+Florida, for example, had until May 1st to file and pay due to the hurricane that hit there some months back.
 Check the IRS website to see if you think you live in a state where you have been granted an extension.
-If you live in a state with a state income tax, check with the state tax agency for filing and payment due-date extensions.
+If you live in a state with a state income tax, check with your state tax agency for filing and payment due-date extensions.
 Many will conform to the IRS extension.

-If you did file for a federal tax extension using Form 4868, remember that the extension is solely for filing – any estimated balance of income tax due should have been paid by April 15th; otherwise, you could incur a late payment penalty and interest.
+If you timely filed for a federal tax extension (Form 4868), remember that the extension is solely for filing.
+Any estimated income tax balance due should have been paid by April 15th; otherwise, you could incur a late payment penalty and interest.
 Together, they approximate 14% a year – not a bargain even in this economy.
-If you have not made the payment, do it as soon as possible to minimize the financial hit of the accrual of the interest and late payment penalty.
+If you have not made the payment, do it as soon as possible.
+This will minimize the financial hit of interest and the late payment penalty.

-IMPORTANT: The passwords for the client area and the tax organizers have been changed for my existing clients.
-Please e-mail or call me for the new password.
-Finally, please be sure to read the BLOG section weekly, as I will share important information relevant to preparing your 2024 tax returns and well as other tax-related news!
+IMPORTANT: I changed the passwords for the client area and the tax organizers for my existing clients.
+Please email or call me for the new password.
+Finally, please be sure to read the BLOG section weekly, as I will share important information relevant to preparing your 2024 tax returns, as well as other tax-related news!

 BACKGROUND